CodelineRed/jquery-canvas-animation/README.md

     autoplay: true, // if true: plays animation instantly
     controls: true, // if true: adds controls to canvas
     editor: {
-        enable : false // if true: show editor on page },
+        enable: false // if true: show editor on page },
     fontawesomeVersion: null, // fontawesome version (4 or 5)
     controlsWrapper: '.jca-controls', // class of the controls wrapper